What type of bone protects vital organs?

 The time taken for a performer to respond to a stimulus.

-Which blood vessel carries blood away from the heart and which blood vessel carries blood towards the heart?
+Which blood vessel carries blood away from the heart, and which carries blood back to the heart?

 Which training method involves alternating periods of work and rest?